Master of Design Administration (MDA)

 The programme combines management and legal aspects of procurement, with a unique focus on design aspects, addressing current topics of key interest to construction professionals.

 It is taught through blended learning (a combination of distance learning methods and on-site courses) and is designed to be undertaken while you are working in practice.
 A wide range of teaching methods are used; including one and two day short courses (online and on campus), lunch time webinars, a weekly programme blog and discussion boards (see 'how will I be taught' below).
-You will be supported by regular online tutorials and provided with detailed feedback on all course assignments.
+You will be supported by regular tutorials and provided with detailed feedback on all course assignments.

 This programme is taught by well-known experts and maintains strong links with industry, which ensures that the course encompasses current topics of direct relevance to those involved in procuring construction projects, and managing the design process.

 The MDA is intended for those who have a degree in a design, construction or building management field, for example architects, engineers, contractors and client representatives.
 All those registered on the course would normally be in employment, with several years’ experience, but may be looking for promotion to a more senior design management position, or perhaps to set up their own firm.

 - or at least three years’ full-time equivalent relevant professional experience, such as in building design, the construction industry, or as a client of the construction industry, evidenced by a reference(s).
 This should include experience of managing or liaising with a multi-disciplinary team, either internal to the firm or comprised of representatives of various firms.